buenassss/babyMonitor-fruitnanny/README.md

 set timezone in your balena dashboard [Balena timezone](https://github.com/balena-io-examples/balena-timezone)

+# Password Protect your balenaCam device
+To protect your balenaCam devices using a username and a password set the following environment variables.

+Key	Value
+username	yourUserNameGoesHere
+password	yourPasswordGoesHere

 # How to build and run in balena

 * balena push <your fleet>